Carlos Bettini: Exile in Spain

 In Spain, Bettini became a close friend and political and business ally of Felipe González, the longtime leader of Spain's Socialist Workers' Party.
 He also had business dealings with Mexican billionaire Carlos Slim, the richest man in the world.
 In addition, he is said to have befriended a circle of pro-Franco industrialists and members of the conservative Catholic group Opus Dei.

-After Isabel Perón was released from Spanish prison and moved to Madrid, Bettini reportedly “approached her and won her confidence” and developed a “close relationship” to her, soon taking the place of Mario Rotundo, who had been in charge of the assets she had inherited from her husband.
-After he took over this role, Bettini reportedly was an “accomplice” of Argentinian President Carlos Menem and Isabel Perón in the management of several funds.
+After Isabel Perón was released from Spanish prison and moved to Madrid, Bettini reportedly "approached her and won her confidence" and developed a close relationship with her, soon taking the place of Mario Rotundo, who had been in charge of the assets she had inherited from her husband.
+After he took over this role, Bettini reportedly was an "accomplice" of Argentine President Carlos Menem and Isabel Perón in the management of several funds.

 From 1983 to 1993, he served as an advisor on foreign relations to the Spanish government Ombudsman, a position that during those years was held in turn by Joaquín Ruiz-Giménez Cortés, Álvaro Gil-Robles, and Margarita Retuerto Buades.
 He is said to have acquired this job thanks to the influence of González, who also arranged for Bettini to receive Spanish citizenship.